 94.The Government indicated that the first applicant could have returned the photocopier or paid the amount awarded voluntarily but he had failed to do so, therefore, L. had been forced to initiate enforcement proceedings.
 The Government further contended that the national courts had recognised breaches in the enforcement proceedings and the seizure orders for the first applicant's and his company's property had been removed.
 Furthermore, the first applicant has failed to appeal in cassation against the decision of 20 September 2004 and against the decision of 14 December 2004, therefore his complaint should be rejected for failure to exhaust effective domestic remedies.

-95.The first applicant disagreed and indicated that he had appealed against the decision of 20 September 2004 in cassation.
+applicant disagreed and indicated that he had appealed against the decision of

 97.In the present case the first applicant and other persons whose rights were allegedly infringed during the enforcement of the judgment of 18 February 1999 instituted numerous proceedings against the State Bailiffs' Service and other defendants, challenging different actions and claiming damages.
 While the courts have recognised that on some occasions the actions of the Bailiffs' Service during the enforcement of the judgment of 18 February 1999 were unlawful, the first applicant's claims for damages were unsuccessful.